ruschaaf/extended-embedded-languages/CONTRIBUTING.md

 Thank you for your interest in contributing to this extension.
 In this doc you will find some notes on how to add support for additional languages

+This plugin extends the TextMate syntax highlighting definitions of several **host** languages in order to look for **embedded** sub-languages within strings.
+It does not contain any of its own syntax highlighting rules, instead it typically replaces one single rule in the host language which defines a multiline string, and looks for specific indicators regarding which embedded language to use when highlighting the string.

+Within the embedded language block, your editor will behave as if it is editing the embedded language.
+For example if you are editing SQL within a C++ document, the VSCode "Toggle Line Comment" command will prefix lines with `--` not `//`.
+Code folding will use the natural structure of the embedded language block too - collapsing `<tags>` in an XML string, or `{` braces in a C string

 ## Utilities

 There are two utilities within the `utilities` folder you will need, both of these are